 Optimum speed averages

-That doesn’t necessarily mean you’re guaranteed to get faster-than-advertised speeds all the time — things like router placement, time of day and the number of connected devices can all impact internet speed — but it’s still a mark in Optimum’s favor.
+That doesn’t mean you’re guaranteed to get faster-than-advertised speeds all the time — things like router placement, time of day and the number of connected devices can all impact internet speed — but it’s still a mark in Optimum’s favor.

-Equipment, installation, data caps and contracts
+Optimum equipment, installation, data caps and contracts

 Like all internet providers, the price that’s advertised to you is usually quite a bit lower than what you’ll actually pay each month.
 We combed through the fine print to find all of the fees you can expect to see with your Optimum Wi-Fi plan.

 Optimum charges $13.50/mo. for equipment: $10 for the modem/router and $3.50 for a “network maintenance fee.”
 This includes their Altice Gateway device, plus Optimum Wi-Fi service.
-A Wi-Fi extender can also be added to the rental cost.

 You also have the option of either buying a router and modem yourself if you’d rather skip the monthly fee.
 There are other benefits to going this route, too.
 Some of the most common complaints from customers are about their Optimum Wi-Fi equipment not performing as promised.
 In many cases, investing in better equipment can drastically improve the speeds you get.